* FICC revenue falls 44 percent to $1.25 billion

 brokerage unit - sometimes painfully - to reduce its reliance on

-areas such as trading, Goldman has been resolutely sticking to
+areas like trading, Goldman has been resolutely sticking to its

 underwriting and trading securities, and managing assets.

-Investors seemed less worried on Thursday about Morgan
+Investors on Thursday seemed less worried about Morgan Stanley.

-percent amid a broader market rally to close at $28.93.
+Its shares rose 14 cents amid a broader market rally to $28.77.

 Goldman responded to the weaker revenue by setting aside